Want to discover the classics? You’ve come to the right place.

 The Main and Gallery Levels house the monograph collections supporting the academic disciplines taught at Christendom College.
 These levels also offer numerous individual study carrels, four small group study areas, and one larger Senior Study Room.
 The Rare Book and Special Collections Room in the Gallery Level includes rare collections of lives of the saints; histories of religious orders and other ecclesiastical, spiritual, and literary works in several European languages from the sixteenth through the nineteenth centuries; and a thorough collection of works by and about G.K.
 Chesterton and Hilaire Belloc, and other Catholic luminaries, many of them first editions and fine printings, including a rare complete run of the journal G.K’s Weekly.

 The Periodicals Collection is housed in the Main Level, surrounding a comfortable reading area containing the current issues of the collection.
-A Microform reader-printer is available in this general area.
-The Library receives some 250 periodicals and has a developing collection that includes some 1,000 reels of microfilm and microfiche.
-In addition to these print titles, the library also offers access to more than 50 full-text electronic books and periodicals primarily through VIVA, the Virtual Library of Virginia Consortium; these are available at any of the terminals located in the Information Commons, adjacent to the periodicals reading area, or on computers anywhere on campus.
+The Library receives some 250 periodicals.
+In addition to these print titles, the library also offers access to nearly 100,000 full-text electronic books and 90,000 full-text periodicals primarily through VIVA, the Virtual Library of Virginia Consortium; these are available at any of the terminals located in the Information Commons, on computers anywhere on campus, as well as remotely to current students, faculty, and staff.

 Interlibrary Loan services are readily available to students, faculty and staff, offering access to the collections of libraries throughout the country and the world.
 The Reference Department provides instruction on research techniques for students at all collegiate levels.
-This instruction includes structured sessions for groups of students, a five-week, 1-credit Advanced Library Research course, and walk-in or private sessions for help on specific projects.
+This instruction includes structured sessions for groups of students, a freshman-level research workshop, and walk-in or private sessions for help on specific projects.

-The St. John the Evangelist Library has been designed to grow to a collection size of 130,000 monographic volumes, 5,000 audio and video cassettes or alternate media, 30,000 bound periodical volumes, and a total of some 500 current subscription titles—in both print and electronic formats.
-The Library’s Lower Level houses seven classrooms, a Media/Language Lab, and a student-run coffee shop called Sacred Grounds.
-The St. John the Evangelist Library is the center of the academic life of the Christendom College campus, and is open 94 hours every week.
+The St. John the Evangelist Library has been designed to grow to a collection size of 130,000 monographic volumes, 5,000 audiovisual resources, 30,000 bound periodical volumes, and thousands of current subscription titles—in print or electronic formats.
+The Library’s Lower Level houses seven classrooms and the student-run Sacred Grounds Coffee Shop.
+The St. John the Evangelist Library is the center of the academic life of the Christendom College campus and is open 94 hours every week.